-The Martha Farrell Foundation provides professional, comprehensive, and sustainable solutions for mainstreaming gender at the workplace, in compliance with laws such as the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the UGC guidelines (2015) for all campuses.
+The Martha Farrell Foundation supports institutions in building safe, diverse, inclusive, and equitable working and learning environments.
+This includes providing the capacity and tools to mainstream gender and ensure sensitivity in compliance with laws such as the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the UGC guidelines (2015) for the Prevention of Sexual Harassement in Higher Education Institutions for all campuses.

-We work with civil society organisations, corporations, private sector organisations, governments, and academic institutions to enable safe and just working and learning environments.
+We work with civil society organisations, corporations, private sector organisations, governments, and higher education institutes to enable safe and just working and learning environments.
 MFF has also supported district governments in Delhi and Haryana by forming Local Committees and building their capacity to resolve cases.

-MFF’s participatory approaches support staff in understanding complex and deep-rooted gender biases impacting their environments.
+MFF’s participatory approaches support staff to understand the complex and deep-rooted gender biases impacting their environments.
 The sessions with employees, senior management, and Internal Committee (IC) members support workplaces and educational institutions in creating a culture of gender equality and justice.

 institutional partners